National Advisory Board

 Jennifer Marsh, VP of Victim Services, Rape, Abuse & Incest National Network (RAINN)

 Ms. Marsh currently works for the Rape, Abuse & Incest National Network (RAINN), the nation’s largest anti-sexual assault organization, managing the National Sexual Assault Hotlines and coordinating services and communication with 1,100 affiliate sexual assault service providers nationwide.
-In addition, Ms. Marsh acted as the RAINN Project Manager for the development and launch of the Department of Defense Safe Helpline, serving the DOD community worldwide.
+In addition, Ms. Marsh acts as the RAINN Project Manager for the Department of Defense Safe Helpline, serving the DOD community worldwide.
 With over 10 years of experience in the field of nonprofit management, Ms. Marsh has been published in the journal Evaluation and Program Planning and presented at national victim services conferences on online crisis intervention best practices.
 Ms. Marsh testified before Congress in the spring of 2011 and is a member of the U.S. Department of Justice National Victim Assistance Standards Consortium and the Department of Defense Sexual Assault Advocate Credentialing Program Certification Committee.
 In 2012, Ms. Marsh was appointed by the Director of the Peace Corps to serve as the Chair of the Volunteer Sexual Assault Advisory Council.
-She has been featured on ABC News and CNN, as well as in People, Seventeen, and Cosmopolitan magazines.
-Ms. Marsh holds a Bachelors degree in Political Science and a Bachelors degree in Social Work.
+She has been featured on ABC News, NBC News and CNN, as well as in People, Seventeen, and Cosmopolitan magazines.

 April Naturale, Ph.D.